Martha J. Somerman, D.D.S, Ph.D.

 Laboratory of Oral Connective Tissue Biology

-- Role of phosphate and pyrophosphate metabolism in physiology and pathology of the dentoalveolar complex
+- Defining the role that phosphate and pyrophosphate metabolism play in modulating the physiology and pathology of the dentoalveolar complex.

-- Role of extracellular matrix proteins and signaling molecules in development of the tooth root and differentiation of associated cell types
+- Identifying and determining the role of extracellular matrix proteins and signaling molecules in the development of the tooth root and surrounding tissues.

 A native of Brooklyn, New York, Dr. Somerman received a bachelor’s degree in biology and a D.D.S. from New York University, a master’s degree in environmental health from Hunter College, and a Ph.D. in pharmacology from the University of Rochester.
 She completed her periodontal residency at the Eastman Dental Center in Rochester, New York.